-- WARNING: When installing the boiler, allow sufficient space around it to access all safety and control devices and to permit easy maintenance. - WARNING: Check that the electric protection level of the appliance is suitable for features of the room where it is installed. - WARNING: Make sure that combustion air is not contaminated by substances containing chlorine or fluorine (elements found in sprays, paints, detergents etc.). - These boilers must be installed indoors.
-They are not designed for outside use. - WARNING: Do not obstruct or restrict the air vents in the room where the boiler is installed.
+A WARNING: Check that the electric protection level of the appliance is suitable for features of the room where it is installed.

+A WARNING: Make sure that combustion air is not contaminated by substances containing chlorine or fluorine (elements found in sprays, paints, detergents etc.).

+These boilers must be installed indoors.
+They are not designed for outside use.

+WARNING: Do not obstruct or restrict the air vents in the room where the boiler is installed.
 A free air supply is essential for correct combustion.